petabyt/camlib/README.md

 # camlib
 This is a Picture Transfer Protocol (PTP) library written in C.
 [Documentation](https://danielc.dev/camlib/structPtpRuntime.html)

+*(Unfinished, use at your own risk)*

 ## Design
 - Data parsing, packet building, and I/O is all done in a single buffer (grows as needed)
 - Will not perform memory allocations between operations
 - Thread safe (optional)
-- Portable, works well on many different platforms
+- Portable, tested on Linux/OSX/Windows/Android/iOS
-- No macros, API uses only C ABI
+- No macros, plain C API
 - Regression tested against https://github.com/petabyt/vcam

-## Checklist
+## Roadmap
 - [x] Complete working implemention of PTP as per ISO 15740
 - [x] Working PTP/IP implementation
 - [x] Working natively on Linux, MacOS, Windows, and Android